armory/docs/content/en/docs/armory-admin/artifacts-docker-connect.md

     --repositories armory/demoapp
     --username yourusername
     --password # you'll be prompted for this interactively
-    # --regex: <regexForYourRepos> # Optional regular expression that limits what repositories Clouddriver caches images from.
+    # --repositoriesRegex: <regexForYourRepos> # Optional regular expression that limits what repositories Clouddriver caches images from.
 This is useful if you add repos frequently.
 Any new repo that matches the regex gets cached automatically.
 ```

 Detailed information on all command line options can be found [here](https://www.spinnaker.io/reference/halyard/commands/#hal-config-provider-docker-registry-account-add)